XRPLF/xrpl-dev-portal/websocket_api.md

 	* `closed` for the most recent ledger that has been closed for modifications and proposed for validation by the node
 	* `current` for the node's current working version of the ledger.

-There is also a deprecated `ledger` parameter which accepts any of the above three formats.
-For the sake of clarity and correctness, we recommend *not using* it.
+There is also a deprecated `ledger` parameter which accepts any of the above three formats. *Do not* use this parameter; it may be removed without further notice.

 If you do not specify a ledger, the `current` (in-progress) ledger will be chosen by default.
 If you provide more than one field specifying ledgers, the deprecated `ledger` field will be used first if it exists, falling back to `ledger_hash`.
-The `ledger_index` field is ignored unless neither of the other two are present.
+The `ledger_index` field is ignored unless neither of the other two are present. *Note:* Do not rely on this default behavior; it is subject to change.
+Instead, you should always specify a ledger version in each call.

 ## Specifying Currency Amounts ##